 Holding Firm

-Fortunately, the doctors, experts, and scientists at the Centers for Disease Control and Prevention have not gone Trump prostrate.
+Fortunately the doctors, experts, and scientists at the Centers for Disease Control and Prevention have not gone Trump prostrate.
 So far, against Trumpian prevarication, the CDC is holding its own, telling the truth.
-The question remains who will win the ultimate rhetorical tug of war — David or Goliath.
+The question remains, Who will win the ultimate rhetorical tug of war: David or Goliath?

 Donald Trump owns the Senate, Justice Department, Environmental Protection Agency, Education Department, Energy Department, and other Cabinet agencies.
 He’s buying up much of the intelligence community by installing non-experienced sycophants at the top.
 The Trump HR department has been ordered to seek out and cleanse the administration of anyone neutral about the president, let alone not pathologically loyal.

-Fortunately, he does not own the CDC — yet.
+Fortunately he does not own the CDC — yet.

 Party Line

-(Trump, Donald, R-Fla., U.S. president; speaking to CNBC reporter Joe Kernen; World Economic Forum; Davos, Switzerland; 1/22/2020.)
+(Trump, Donald, R-Fla., U.S. president; speaking to CNBC reporter Kernen, Joe; World Economic Forum, Davos, Switzerland; 1/22/2020.)

 “[T]he coronavirus is very much under control in the USA … Stock Market starting to look very good to me.”